MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "More than 50% of your data has invalid format.
 Please check your data and try again."

 To fix this issue, go to [Following column(s) do not have the right data types: [x].
-Please check your data and try again.](#following-columns-do-not-have-the-right-data-types-x-please-check-your-data-and-try-again)
+Please check your data and try again.](#following-columns-dont-have-the-right-data-types-x-please-check-your-data-and-try-again)

 ### "Following column(s) are missing from your dataflow: [x].
 Please check your data and try again."